Can Ozempic Really Help Cure The Climate Crisis?

 The collective tendency to focus on individual consumption means that discussions of weight loss—and therefore, of drugs like Ozempic—and the climate crisis are often missing one key component: food justice.
 Souza defines food justice as “not only ensuring access to healthy, sustainable food for all, but also transforming how we produce food to reduce its environmental footprint, ensuring that vulnerable populations aren’t left behind in climate mitigation strategies.”

-As it stands, the impacts of the climate crisis—drought, cyclones, rising ocean acidity—are destroying food systems in lower-income countries across the world, and upon which wealthy countries are essentially reliant.
+As it stands, the impacts of the climate crisis—drought, cyclones, rising ocean acidity—are destroying food systems in lower-income countries worldwide that wealthy countries rely on.
 It’s one thing to hypothesize that global appetites could shrink on Ozempic—already a hyperbolic claim, given the exorbitant cost of these drugs—but it’s another to do so without examining the financial impact this could have on industries like fishing and farming.
-It’s the countries already scarred by colonization bearing the brunt of the climate crisis, their economies often reliant on global exports.
+It’s the countries already scarred by colonization bearing the brunt of the climate crisis.

-As always, the conversation around sustainability isn’t just as simple as lowering carbon emissions; it’s about ensuring a fair transition to more sustainable industries, and creating new models which ensure that people can afford to live, eat, and survive, too.
+As always, the conversation around sustainability isn’t as simple as lowering carbon emissions; it’s about ensuring a fair transition to more sustainable industries, and creating new models that ensure people have access to healthy food, clean water, and fresh air.

 The current framing of Ozempic as a “miracle drug” with the potential to lower global carbon emissions does nothing to address broader, systemic issues tied to the climate crisis.
-According to Souza, this is because “the discourse is often shaped by those with access to abundance,” she explains “Food justice addresses systemic inequities that make basic, nutritious meals inaccessible to marginalized communities, and focusing on reduced consumption due to a drug doesn’t tackle those underlying inequalities.”
-In the U.S., the effects of food deserts—low-income areas without grocery stores—are well-documented, and they’re just one of the many reasons you’re more likely to suffer health problems if you’re poor; you’re a person of color; you’re marginalized in some other way.
+This is because “the discourse is often shaped by those with access to abundance,” Souza said.
+“Food justice addresses systemic inequities that make basic, nutritious meals inaccessible to marginalized communities, and focusing on reduced consumption due to a drug doesn’t tackle those underlying inequalities.”
+In the U.S., the effects of food deserts—low-income areas without grocery stores—are well-documented, and they’re just one of the many reasons you’re more likely to suffer health problems if you’re poor, a person of color, or marginalized in some other way.

 These conversations have common denominators, but the real crux of the issue is that poor communities worldwide are being ravaged by overconsumption.
 The Ozempic Era will pass, but its impacts will linger.